-Staying out of debt should be your paramount obsession.
+Staying ahead of the debt trap should be your paramount obsession.
 It has become mine over the last few years.
 Last year, a personal situation left my financial plans in tatters.
 The unpredictable nature of life had hit me in the face.

 Insist on paying the monthly outstanding amounts in one go.
 You will save yourself both time and unnecessary pain later.

-The last thing you need to do is to put your monthly payments on auto-pilot.
-I have linked my Amex with my savings bank account so that I don’t have to bother about the deadline dates and telecallers.
+Another thing you need to do is to put your monthly payments on auto-pilot.
+I have linked my Amex with my savings bank account so that I don’t have to bother about the deadline dates and telecallers’ gibberish.
 You might have to fill out a direct debit enrolment form, but it’s just a one-time hassle and totally worth it.

 You no longer have to maintain a diary or a bunch of A4 sheets, that’s downright old-fashioned.
 Simply, download a good expense tracking app.

-I use Walnut to keep tabs on my expenses.
+I use Walnut, a money manager app, to keep tabs on my expenses.
 Walnut reads the SMSs that you get from banks and credit card companies and basis the information, helps you make sense of your spends through beautiful, comprehensive charts.

-4. Manage long-term debt.
 The typical home loan tenure in India is 20 years.
-Since the loan duration and interest rates determine the monthly outgo, and the latter are not in their control, people tend to go for longer tenures to keep their EMIs (equated monthly instalments) low.
+Since the loan duration and interest rates determine the monthly outgo and the latter are not in their control, people tend to go for longer tenures to keep their EMIs (equated monthly instalments) low.
 All the while thinking that they are saving money by paying lower EMIs.

 The idea is to make yourself live within the means.
 We sometimes tend to go overboard with our card spending, a hiatus of 3 months will settle you into a new life where you only spend what you have.